 Just as important as knowing the companies for which rising interest rates will help, is those it may hurt.
-Of the companies that have a current discounted lease liability greater than their 'Rule of Eight' liability, almost half can be expected to see that discounted liability fall by more than one-fifth over the next four years if interest rates rise as expected.
+Of the companies that have a current discounted lease liability greater than their 'Rule of Eight' liability, many can expected to see that discounted liability fall if interest rates rise as expected.
 However, as interest rates rise, thereby discounting future lease payments more heavily, it will somewhat offset the increase in liability.

 These effects can also be estimated over time.
-Our model shows that in one year, 32 companies will have a discounted lease liability greater than their current 'Rule of Eight' liability.
-This number falls over time to 20 companies in four years (figure 4).
+Our model shows that in one year, 20 companies will have a discounted lease liability greater than their current 'Rule of Eight' liability.
+This number falls over time to 17 companies in five years.